Nachiket27p/Prolog-Shortest-Path/README.md

 without any loops.
 Although the longest path is not fully function and has edge cases in which it computes the incorrect path.
 The program requires a suppliment database form which to extract the vertices and edges.
-The edges must be names 'road(Vertex1, Vertex2, weight)' and the vertex must be names 'city(name)'.
+The edges must be named 'road(Vertex1, Vertex2, weight)' and the vertex must be named 'city(name)'.

 * A use case for shortest path is as describes below.

         ?- isShortest(start, end, Path).
         Path = [start, .... , end]

+> ## Question 6 (q6.pl)
+This program computes the largest path between two vertices without any loops.
+Although the longest path is not fully function and has edge cases in which it computes the incorrect path.
+The program requires a suppliment database form which to extract the vertices and edges.
+The edges must be named 'road(Vertex1, Vertex2, weight)' and the vertex must be named 'city(name)'.
 * A use case of the longest path is as described below.

         ?- isLongest(start, end, Path).